clulab/concept-to-indicator-mappings/README.md

 - You can fork this project, make changes in your local copy, and submit a pull request.
-- You can email Mihai at `msurdeanu DOT info / msurdeanu AT email DOT arizona DOT edu` to request to be added to the repository as a contributor.
+- You can email Mihai at `msurdeanu AT email DOT arizona DOT edu` to request to be added to the repository as a contributor.